GFaure9/yaml-ML/examples/usage_example/README.md

 Before going through preprocessing and model definition steps, we need to specify:
 - a name for our pipeline (that will be used in outputs files names)
 - a path to a folder where to store the outputs (that will be created if not existing already)
-- whether we want logs to be written in a text file through the execution of the pipeline
+- whether we want logs to be written to a text file during the execution of the pipeline
 - instructions to load the data (folder path, file name and format, separator type)
 - the target variable